simplemia/work_intro/tools_for_analyser/README.md

 **Streaming.py**

-> it is class running the hadoop streaming with some common purposes. such executing a streaming scripts with certain map or shell commands, then you will get a full command that could run in hadoop, and download it in local place.
+> This is a class to run the hadoop streaming with general purposes, such as executing a streaming script with certain map or shell commands that could run in hadoop, and also download the data to local place.

-> aulmatically deal with the direction of output
+> It automatically deals with the directory of output
->
-> support different ways to deal with files；
+> It supports different ways to deal with different types of files；

 **Extract.py**
->  it inherits the class of Streaming.Streaming, and call the fuctions to accomplisg the series streaming scripts.
+>  This script inherits the class of Streaming. and calls the functions to run the pipeline of streaming scripts.

 	python2.7 Extract.py -m '7-8' -d 'loc' -f lac_id.conf -k '4'
-> output
+> the output are as following.

     hadoop fs -test -e '/home/manman.xu/EXTRACT_location_info/2015_07'
     hadoop jar /yjcom/app/hadoop-2.3.0-cdh5.1.0/share/hadoop/mapreduce1/contrib/streaming/hadoop-streaming.jar -D mapred.job.priority='HIGH' -D mapred.job.tracker='cdh246:9001' -D mapred.job.dir='UnicomExtract' -file '/data03/manman.xu/public/mutil_combine_reports/tools_for_analyser/MR_script/getMap.py' -file '/data03/manman.xu/public/mutil_combine_reports/tools_for_analyser/lac_id.conf' -mapper "python2.7 getMap.py -f 'lac_id.conf' -k '4'  " -reducer "NONE"  -output '/home/manman.xu/EXTRACT_location_info/2015_07' -input '/data/category/location_info/raws/2015/07/*'